 I had about four days to get ready.
 I was in, 100%.

-Alex set out to do this ride as an ode to the famous DK 200 gravel race in Emporia, Kansas.
+Alex set out to do this ride as an ode to the famous 200-mile gravel race in Emporia, Kansas.
 Due to the pandemic, the race was rescheduled to September.
 He wasn’t sure what the rest of the season would hold, so he wanted to take on a big adventure, riding gravel for about the same distance as the event’s 200 miles.
 Having originally planned to do the race this year too, I was on the same page.

 It’s unfair to classify Alex as a roadie.
 Yes, he is the reigning road national champion and a finisher in the Tour de France, Giro d’Italia, and Vuelta a Espana, among many other prestigious races.
 But he has the spirit of a mountain biker.
 I first crossed paths with him at a cyclocross race more than 10 years ago when he was a development rider on the Chipotle team.
 As long as I’ve known him, he’s found ways to get off the pavement.
-Last year, he finished fourth at DK.
+Last year, he finished fourth in Kansas.
 He attempted the 200-mile Fat Pursuit fat bike race in Yellowstone last January.
 In March, he was set to race the week-long Cape Epic mountain bike stage race before the pandemic changed everyone’s plans.

 The challenge was about 207 miles, about 90% gravel, and 4,000 feet of climbing.
 Thankfully, he was willing to take a relaxed approach in this ride to the end of Colorado.
 His advice: Pack a lot of snacks and a water filter.
 Fortunately, he was able to bring the latter.

 On the day of the ride, I met him on the Boulder Creek Path in the center of town at about 6 a.m. after he endured a freezing-cold ride down from his home in Nederland at about 9,000 feet.
 A few bonus miles — I guess he is a pro rider after all.